Can Bitcoin's Hard Cap of 21 Million Be Changed?

 What Is the Bitcoin Hard Cap?

-The hard cap is reached through the process of halving, where the reward for mining new blocks is cut in half approximately every four years, gradually reducing the rate at which new bitcoins are created until the hard cap or limit is reached.
+The hard cap is reached through the process of halving, where the reward for mining new blocks is cut in half approximately every four years, gradually reducing the rate at which new bitcoin are created until the hard cap or limit is reached.
 It’s estimated that the last bitcoin will be mined around 2140, bringing the supply to a total of 21 million.

 An infographic showing Bitcoin’s halving events and the decreasing reward over years, leading to a total of 21 million BTC by 2140.